 Example 1 – Purchase of machine by cash.

 Entry on a financial statement for same will be below-

 Example 2 – Interest received on a bank deposit account.

 Entry on financial statement for same will be below:-

-The double entry shows both debit and credit that which account is debited and which credited.
+The double entry shows both debit and credit that which account is debited and credited.

 Accounting Entry Video

-This has been a guide to What is Accounting Entry and its definition?
-Here we discuss Accounting Entry Systems – Single Entry Bookkeeping and Double Entry Bookkeeping, its advantages and disadvantages, examples and its types.
+This article has been a guide to What is Accounting Entry and its definition?
+Here we discuss Accounting Entry Systems – Single Entry Bookkeeping and Double Entry Bookkeeping, its advantages and disadvantages, examples, and its types.
 You may also take a look at the below accounting related articles –